Kumano Kodo Preparation: General Planning & Packing List

 Cash vs Credit Card

-I carried ¥30,000 when hiking the Kumano Kodo, as most of my accommodations accepted credit cards or were prepaid through Agoda/Kumano Travel.
-I only needed cash for some transportation, food, and emergencies.
-Many grocery and convenience stores in small towns accept credit cards, but it’s still good to have cash just in case.
+I carried a total of ¥30,000 for my two months in Japan, including hiking the Kumano Kodo.
+Most of my accommodations accepted credit cards or were prepaid through Agoda or Kumano Travel, so I only needed cash for some transportation, food, and emergencies.

-I mainly used AMEX and occasionally Visa.
-Most places that accept credit cards also take major brands and transit cards.
 Keep in mind that Japan has introduced new ¥500 coins and ¥1,000 bills, which some vending machines and buses may not accept.
-If unsure, check for signs or ask the bus driver.
+If you're unsure, check for signs or ask the bus driver.

 Cellphone Plans